mathworks/MATLAB-language-server/README.md

 Release date: 2025-03-06

 Fixed:
-* Resolves error with adding workspace folders to the MATLAB path on Unix systems
+* Resolves errors with adding workspace folders to the MATLAB path on macOS and Linux systems

 ### 1.3.1
 Release date: 2025-01-23